simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 ### How long does it take to be upgraded to PRO after I've made the payment?

 Under normal circumstances, it should occur immediately.
-If even after a refresh the game does not reflect your PRO status, please contact a developer in discord or send an email to hello at prosperousuniverse dot com.
+If even after a refresh the game doesn’t reflect your PRO status, please contact a developer in discord or send an email to hello at prosperousuniverse dot com.

 ### How do I get the supporter benefits such as colors & channel access?